DevMountain/react-4-mini/README.md

 <br />

 In this component we'll update the blue checkout button to be able to route to the checkout page.
+The element we'll want wrapped in a `Link` component is the `div` with the `id` of `Cart__footer`.
+The link component should link to the `Checkout` component.
+This link component should also have an `id` of `Cart__navLink`.

 ### Solution